 To that end, here are a few ways to mark this occasion:

-- To participate online, the Talking Stick Festival, an annual festival of Indigenous and performance that is now in its 20th season, is hosting virtual events through July 1.
+- The Talking Stick Festival, an annual festival of Indigenous performances, is hosting events through July 3.
 Check them out and register!

 - Support Indigenous-owned businesses today.
 Order your next summer read from Massy Books, located near Emily Carr University.